Dave Täht

-Dave Täht (born August 11, 1965) is an American network engineer, musician, lecturer, asteroid exploration advocate, and Internet activist.
-He is the chief executive officer of TekLibre.
+Dave Täht (August 11, 1965 – April 1, 2025) was an American network engineer, musician, lecturer, asteroid exploration advocate and Internet activist.
+He was the chief executive officer of TekLibre.

 Activity

-Täht co-founded the Bufferbloat Project with Jim Gettys, runs the CeroWrt and Make-Wifi-Fast sub-projects, and referees the bufferbloat related mailing lists and related research activities.
+Täht co-founded the Bufferbloat Project with Jim Gettys, ran the CeroWrt and Make-Wifi-Fast sub-projects, and refereed the bufferbloat related mailing lists and related research activities.

-With a long running goal of one day building an internet with sufficiently low latency and jitter that "you could plug your piano into the wall and play with a drummer across town", he is a persistent and dedicated explainer of how queues across the internet (and wifi) really work, lecturing at MIT, Stanford, and other internet institutions such as APNIC.
+With a long running goal of one day building an internet with sufficiently low latency and jitter that "you could plug your piano into the wall and play with a drummer across town", he was a persistent and dedicated explainer of how queues across the internet (and wifi) really work, lecturing at MIT, Stanford, and other internet institutions such as APNIC.

-In the early stages of the Bufferbloat project he helped prove that applying advanced AQM and Fair Queuing techniques like (FQ-CoDel) to network packet flows would break essential assumptions in existing low priority congestion controls such as bittorrent and LEDBAT and further, that it didn't matter.
+In the early stages of the Bufferbloat project he helped prove that applying advanced AQM and Fair Queuing techniques like (FQ-CoDel) to network packet flows would break essential assumptions in existing low priority congestion controls such as bittorrent and LEDBAT and further, that it did not matter.

 His CeroWrt project showed that advanced algorithms like CoDel, FQ-CoDel, DOCSIS-PIE and Cake were effective at reducing network latency, at no cost in throughput not only at low bandwidths but scaled to 10s of GB/s and could be implemented on inexpensive hardware.
 CeroWrt project members also helped make OpenWrt ready for IPv6 Launch Day, and pushed all the innovations back into open source.

 His successor Make-Wifi-Fast project solved the WiFi performance anomaly by extending the FQ-Codel algorithm to work on multiple WiFi chips in Linux, reducing latency under load by up to a factor of 50.